vegaprotocol/documentation/docs/tutorials/proposals/_generated-proposals/_newMarket_json_overview.md

    changes: {
     // Linear slippage factor is used to cap the slippage component of maintenance margin - it is applied to the slippage volume.
     linearSlippageFactor: 0.001,
-    // Quadratic slippage factor is used to cap the slippage component of maintenance margin - it is applied to the square of the slippage volume.
-    quadraticSlippageFactor: 0,
     // Decimal places used for the new futures market, sets the smallest price increment on the book. (uint64 as string)
     decimalPlaces: "5",
     // Decimal places for order sizes, sets what size the smallest order / position on the futures market can be. (int64 as string)